kofiya-technologies/watoto-survival/README.md

 ## Usage

 To use the WATOTO SURVIVAL application, follow these steps:
-1. Clean and recode the raw DHS survey data using the script `watoto_survival/preprocess_data.R`.
-2. Perform survival analysis on the cleaned DHS survey data by running the script `watoto_survival/survival_analysis.R`.
+* Perform survival analysis on the cleaned DHS survey data by running the script `watoto_survival/survival_analysis.R`.
 This script utilizes methods from the field of survival analysis, such as the Kaplan-Meier and the Cox regression model.

 ## Contributing